Get contentment and purpose during daily life

-With regards to faithfulness as raised above, I mean trying hard to live … well … a life based on the word of God (the Bible) as it applies to us.
-Essentially, that means trying to live the kind of life that God desires of us; a life that is essentially ‘not just about me’.
-Note that we are not expected to be perfect.
+With regards to faithfulness as raised above, I mean trying hard to live a life that is based on the word of God (the Bible) as it applies to us.
+Essentially, that means trying to live the kind of life that God desires of us.
+I often use the words, “living, loving, giving and forgiving” as the basis of faithfulness in our lives.
+A life for each of us that is certainly ‘not just about me’.

 (There are further explanations about faithfulness and life in the following article, “Trusting God with your life”.)

 Speaking from experience, a life lived in this manner has a number of benefits for us.
 It firstly makes us feel more comfortable in our relationship with God.
-And it sort of creates a general sense of contentedness within us.
 Overall, we just become closer to him, and all that flows from that, as a result.

-We can begin to move into this type of trusting relationship with God once we have come to actually believe in him.
-I mean recognising him there within our ‘fellowship of faith’ (our chosen church) and our everyday lives.
+We can start to move into this type of trusting relationship with God once we have begun to hold some belief in him.
+I mean recognising him there within our ‘fellowship of faith’ (our chosen church) and ‘our everyday lives‘.
 When we are at this stage of faith and belief, then it is time to try moving even closer to him in trust.

-I advised in the article, “A relationship with God”, that we firstly need to accept through ‘faith’ that God really is there as we form that relationship.
-Now at this point of that relationship, i.e. moving even closer to him in trust, we are better served by strengthening that sense of having him with us.
+I suggested in the article, “A relationship with God”, that we firstly need to accept through ‘faith’ that God is here (i.e. we really are open to the possibility of his existence) as we form that relationship.
+Now at this point of that relationship, i.e. moving even closer to him in trust, we are ‘better served’ by strengthening that sense of having him with us.
 It is explained in the Bible just how close his presence actually is: